 What Happens During a Cold Start?

 The first thing that happens during a cold start is that the engine will try to start, and then stop.
-This is because when a car is starting from a cold state, it uses more fuel because the engine needs to heat up before it can run efficiently.
+This is because when a car starts from a cold state, it uses more fuel because the engine needs to heat up before it can run efficiently.

 If you own a modern luxury vehicle, you’ll see your dashboard light up as soon as you turn on the ignition, which shows that your computer system has already taken control of everything in order to comply with emissions regulations mandated by federal law.